Liquidxfce/Liquidxfce.github.io/README.md

 ## Making

-This project is made in html in vscode with liveserver to test the site.
+This project is made in HTML with CSS and Javascript in vscode with liveserver to test the site.